Click to enlarge

 Published local histories

 Such publications are often commissioned by local Councils, and although they vary in quality and reliability they generally provide a useful overview of a district's development.
 Look for them in the State Library, John Oxley Library, family history society libraries, the public library in the relevant district, or (for Brisbane) in Brisbane City Archives; or write direct to the relevant Council, who may still have copies for sale.
-See also the Directory of Queensland Local Histories (M. Jenner, Qld Association of Local and Family History Societies, Greenslopes, 1998).
+See also the Directory of Queensland Local Histories (M. Jenner, Queensland Association of Local and Family History Societies, Greenslopes, 1998).

 Other Council records